-I’m just going to say it out right: WINTERS IN CANADA CAN BE ROUGH.
+I’m just going to say it outright: WINTERS IN CANADA CAN BE ROUGH.

 But, the particularly rough part about winter here, is the period between January and March.
 The hype around Christmas and NYE has passed, and we pray for a groundhog to tell us that there won’t be “6 more weeks of winter” (though, spring always seems an eternity away, no matter what Sir Willie might say…).

 That being said, life’s too short to mope about cold weather or a lack of tropical vacation opportunities.
-So, I’ve decided to dedicate the next few months to focusing on the amazing winter activities and destinations Canada, more specifically Ontario, has to offer!
+So, I’ve decided to dedicate the next few months to focus on the amazing winter activities and destinations Canada, more specifically Ontario, has to offer!
 These guides will particularly address weekend getaways and the main experiences to take advantage of in a short period of time.

 To get the ball rolling, this first blog of the series will be dedicated to none other than our Nation’s capital, Ottawa.

 So, whether you, like me, are a local attempting to avoid SAD (Seasonal Affected Disorder), or you’re an excited bright-eyed traveler looking to experience the Great White North, I hope this post will provide a little inspiration for what you can look forward to with a trip to one of Canada’s greatest cities.

 Without further ado, check out why Ottawa should make your Canadian winter getaway list!